TrinityEmulator/TrinityEmulator/README.md

 Other minor changes to the vanilla QEMU includ the general keyboard mapping and input device to achieve cross-platform compatibility.

 ### Build

+We use git submodule to hold some of the essential modules.
+Thus, after `git clone`, you should also run `git submodule update --init --recursive` at the repo's root directory.

 #### Windows
 * **Environment & Dependencies**